kdflint/alliance-ship/docs/install.md

 Vagrant is a command line utility for managing the lifecycle of virtual machines.
 The Vagrant installation will 1) create a directory named /vagrant that contains the Vagrant binaries, and 2) create a directory named /.vagrant.d that contains yet-to-be-created user data.
 For example, every Vagrant "box" you create will be stored in /.vagrant.d along with it's state, etc.

+Confirm this step is successful by executing this command at your command line.

+`
+vagrant --version
+`

+You should get a response something like

+`
+Vagrant 1.8.3
+`

 ### 2) Install VirtualBox

 https://www.virtualbox.org/wiki/Downloads